 Being a scholarship holder at Bradfield is an exceptional opportunity that offers you the very best music education.
-The individual is at the heart of all our decisions and musical talent is nurtured in a holistic way to provide a challenging and positive learning experience.
+Scholars follow an individual programme which is designed to best support their specific ambitions.

 As a recipient of an award, you will demonstrate not only a high level of musical ability and potential, but also a genuine love and appreciation of music.
-We are looking for a good technical grounding and the ability to put across the music – to be a storyteller through sound.
+We are looking for a good technical grounding and the ability to communicate with an audience.

 David Quinn, Director of Music

 You will be keen to participate in and contribute to the musical life of the College and you will be committed to developing your musicianship across all areas.
-In return, top-class visiting musicians and our dedicated music department team will nurture and support your musical talent, passions and potential.
+In return, top-class visiting musicians and our dedicated music department team will nurture and support your musical potential.

 Expectations of Award holders